 Same software as in VTM Configuration but using BTM cfg files.

-Proposals will be evaluated using BD rates, encoder run time, decoder time with Common Test Conditions (CTC) [2] as agreed at the Lubljana meeting.
+Proposals will be evaluated using BD rates, encoder run time, decoder time with Common Test Conditions (CTC) [2] as agreed at the Lubljana meeting, where VTM results are mandatory and BMS results are optional.
 Each proponent is suggested to provide additional information related to memory bandwidth and computational complexity.

 Expected interdependency with other CE